The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 \subsection{Description of the Defects}

 The quiver gauge theory description of the defects is only valid at finite $m_s$.
-Taking the $(2,0)$ CFT limit $m_s \rightarrow \infty$ has drastic effects on the physics; most notably, the radius of the 5d circle $S^1(R)=1/m_s^2 S^1(\hat{R})$ vanishes in the limit, so the theory becomes four-dimensional.
+Taking the $(2,0)$ CFT limit $m_s \rightarrow \infty$ has drastic effects on the physics; most notably, the radius of the 5d circle $R=1/(m_s^2 \,\hat{R})$ vanishes in the limit (the original cylinder radius $\hat{R}$ is fixed), so the theory becomes four-dimensional.
 We call the resulting theory $T^{5d}_{m_s\rightarrow \infty}\equiv T^{4d}.$ The 4d inverse gauge couplings $\tau_a$ vanishes as well, because the combinations $\tau_a \, m_s^2$ turn out to be moduli of the $(2,0)$ CFT, which are fixed in the limit.
-In other words, there is no longer a Lagrangian describing the theory on the D5 branes \footnote{Note this is not the 4d limit described in \cite{Nekrasov:2012xe}; there, one obtains a 4d quiver gauge theory, with the same quiver as for $T^{5d}$, by keeping the inverse gauge couplings $\tau_a$ finite.
-This does \textit{not} decribe the $(2,0)$ theory on ${\cal C}$, since the moduli $\tau_a m_s^2$ then become infinite.}.
+In other words, in the $ADE$ case, there is no longer a Lagrangian\footnote{Note there was no proper $BCFG$ 5d Lagrangian to begin with.} describing the theory on the D5 branes\footnote{Our 4d limit does not describe the theories of \cite{Nekrasov:2012xe}; there, one has a 4d quiver gauge theory, with the same quiver as for $T^{5d}$, by keeping the inverse gauge couplings $\tau_a$ finite.
+This is \textit{not} the $(2,0)$ theory on ${\cal C}$, since the moduli $\tau_a m_s^2$ then become infinite.}.
 Though an effective description as a quiver gauge theory is no longer available, a lot can be deduced about the resulting 4d theory in that limit, as we now explain.\\

-Most notably, an essential feature is that when $m_s \rightarrow \infty$, the Coulomb branch of the defect theory $T^{4d}$ becomes a nilpotent orbit of $\fg$.
-This was shown in the case $\fg=ADE$ in \cite{Haouzi:2016ohr, Haouzi:2016yyg}, based on the analysis of the Seiberg-Witten curve of the theories.
-We conjecture \textit{the same to be true for non simply-laced algebras}.
+Most notably, an essential feature is that when $m_s \rightarrow \infty$, the Coulomb branch of an $ADE$ defect theory $T^{4d}$ flows to a nilpotent orbit of $\fg$ \cite{Haouzi:2016ohr, Haouzi:2016yyg}.
+This can be for instance argued based on the analysis of the Seiberg-Witten curve of the theories.
+We conjecture the same to be true for non simply-laced defects.
 In this paper, we will perform basic checks of this conjecture, such as dimension counting of the Coulomb branch, and matching of the Bala-Carter labeling of nilpotent orbits.\\

-To arrive at nilpotent orbits, however, we must first remind the reader of the beautiful connection that exists between the coweights defining a little string defects and the so-called parabolic subalgebras of $\fg$.